stefantrenh/Linq/README.md

 # Linq

-Writing tests and trying out all Linq extensionmethod.
+Writing tests and trying out all Linq extension methods.

 inspired by Krystyna Ślusarczyk